YBL123/sei-project-4/README.md

 The user's favourites can be accessed via the navbar.
 Here the user can click on any of the three buttons titled Film, Art and music, to see the the list they have curated for each category.

 ## Challenges
-* The biggest challenges were as follows:
-* Planning and building the relationships in the backend using Python and Django.
+* Planning and understanding the relationships between our models
 * Working with serializers and populated serializers
 * Working in a new language we had just learnt - Python
 * Working with Hooks